Lexicon-LTU-2025/lecture-semantic-HTML-and-CSS-intro/README.md

 **Specificity** determines which CSS rule is applied when multiple rules target the same element.
 Higher specificity wins.

-There is a **built-in points system** in the browser that compares how specific a selector is:
+There is a **built-in points system** in the browser that compares how specific a selector is

 - ID selectors count as **100 points**
 - Class selectors, attributes, and pseudo-classes count as **10 points**